 For example?
 Countries in Asia typically don't use a lot of gluten, instead relying on several dishes with rice or rice noodles (with some exceptions).
 Programs in Central America tend to rely on rice and beans as a protein base and include a little bit of meat that may be easier to avoid or pick out than programs in Asia or Europe where meat is a bigger focus.

 There aren't any programs that are perfectly suited for allergies or intolerances, but there are some locations that make things a little bit easier than others depending on your needs.

 Learn The Vocabulary / Cuisine

 This kind of goes along with the point above, but certain countries may be a better fit for you depending on what the local cuisine is like.
-Our Program Director Jared avoids eating gluten and has traveled all over the world, doing semesters in Russia and China in the past.
+Our Program Director Jared avoids eating gluten and has traveled all over the world.
 When he travels he learns the word necessary to communicate so he can ask if something is made with wheat flour.
 He's said there have definitely been times where the language barrier meant he ate meals that didn't sit quite well with his stomach, but in general he's been able to make the most of it so that his dietary needs didn't stop him from traveling.
 He's also become familiar with dishes that don't contain gluten to order while traveling.